What does a 3D craft designer do?

 They are usually based in a studio, workshop or at home, but will also spend time at fairs, exhibitions or visiting shops, galleries and private customers.

-If you would like to know anything about 3-D Designer (craft) that does not appear on Hotcourses, further information can be found below.
+If you would like to know anything about design careers that does not appear on Hotcourses, further information can be found below.

 Tel: 0800 093 0444